 French e-retail media caught our attention with an explosion in the number of banners.
 This analysis shows a generalized peak in media activations at Auchan Drive, Carrefour Drive, Chronodrive, and Leclerc Drive with a strong increase in Week 36.
 In grocery, the category with the highest share of voice was “Biscuits, Chocolate, and Breakfast”.
 (August 17, 2020 to September 20, 2020)

 What was happening in the personal care market in France?
 Data showed that between weeks 35 and 41, we observed a general increase in the online activation at Leclerc, for which of the activation 50% is haircare, oral care, and bath segments.
 (August 24, 2020 to October 11, 2020)

 Analyzing the online alcohol category, we observed a large increase in banner activations during Week 46 focused on the Beer & Cider and Spirits segments.
 (September 28, 2020 to November 15, 2020)

 In Belgium, online personal and home care categories have reached the out-of-stock rate peaks between P03 and P04 2020 due to the lockdown.

 Our eretail media monitoring tracks share of voice across categories and retailers for your brands and those of your competitors.

-If you want to follow the analysis sheets that comes out twice a week on our linkedin page, you should have a look on our linkedin.
+If you want to follow the analysis sheets that come out twice a week on our LinkedIn page, you should have a look on our LinkedIn.